barichd/brailleorch/borframework.md

 Saving an earlier version will bring up a dialog, asking whether you want to save a new version or overwrite the current non-version file.

 Set copy protection
 This is a special function for protecting music pubisher's copyright.
 After they convert their scores into musicxml and import into BrailleOrch, they can immediately set this option.
 The braille score can still be edited, reformatted and embossed, but can't be exported into musicxml for back-translation.
 The file is also encrypted, so it also can't be saved as bmml format.
-Any debugging process upon the xml source and bmml score can, however, be done using the internal [debugging](#cc) interface.
+Any debugging process upon the xml source and bmml score can, however, be done using the internal [debugging](#6-3) interface.
 Be careful to use this function, since it's not reversable.
 We should provide two times of verification dialog for this.
-Another possibility is, we can toggle this item visible and invisible in the ["Options"](#options) dialog, to prevent accidental operation by common users.
+Another possibility is, we can toggle this item visible and invisible in the [Settings dialog](#settings), to prevent accidental operation by common users.

 Make final document
 Be careful to use it like Set copy protection.
 This will remove musicxml source and most debugging information from the file.
 So don't use it before the final correction of braille music is done, especially when there are still many errors.
-As I said before, the metadata will be protected using [Set copy protection](#protection) function, so the protected musicxml source can't be extracted.
+As I said before, the metadata will be protected using Set copy protection function, so the protected musicxml source can't be extracted.
 So don't worry about the source.
 After making the final document, people can still edit and reformat braille music score, but can't debug and make enhancement of the software.

 Close
 Close All
 Close the current working document(s).

 Import
 Import Musicxml files, from version 1.0 to the latest version, both compressed (.mxl) and uncompressed (.xml and .musicxml).
-The transcription process will begin, see [Transcription dialog](#ba) for details.
+The transcription process will begin, see [Transcription dialog](#2-1) for details.
 Import ASCII/unicode braille file, making ASCII2Unicode or vice versa conversion according to chosen braille table.
 This will not automatically generate a BMML format, but just storing and converting original data.
 This way, the .bor file is just a compressed version of original source.
 When we decide to develop braille music composing side, this situation will be changed.
 Importing MIDI file will also be considered in the future.